Persistence in Financial Connectedness and Systemic Risk: Measuring Transitory and Persistent Connections

 \subsection{Obtaining Transitory and Persistent Network Measures}

 In light of the assumptions that underpin our measures, we conjecture that the economy follows a stable time-varying parameter heteroskedastic VAR (TVP-VAR) model as in (\ref{eq:VAR1}).
-To obtain the time-varying coefficient estimates at a fixed time point $u=t_{0}/T$, $\widehat{\bPhi}_{1}(u),...,\widehat{\bPhi}_{p}(u)$, and the time-varying covariance matrices, $\widehat{\bSigma}(u)$, we use the time-varying parameter VAR in \cite{petrova2019quasi} that relies on Quasi-Bayesian Local-Likelihood (QBLL) estimation methods.
+We follow \cite{petrova2019quasi} who establishes a Quasi Bayesian Local-Likelihood approach for inference in the presence of time-varying parameters.